alejandrohagan/fpaR/README.md

    yoy(.date=order_date,.value = margin,calendar_type = "standard")
 ```

+    ── Year over year ──────────────────────────────────────────────────────────────

+    Function: `yoy` was executed

+    ── Description: ──

+    This creates a full year `sum()` of the previous year margin and compares it
+    with the full year `sum()` current year margin from the start of the standard
+    calendar year to the end of the year

+    ── Calendar: ──

     • The calendar aggregated order_date to the year time unit
     • A standard calendar is created with 2 groups
     • Calendar ranges from 2021-05-18 to 2024-04-20
     • 222 days were missing and replaced with 0
     • New date column date and year was created from order_date

+    ── Actions: ──

+    ✔Aggregate

+    ✔Shift 1 year

+    ✔Compare previous year

+    ✖Proportion Of Total

+    ✖Count Distinct

+    customer_key and store_key groups are in the table

+    ── Next Steps: ──

+    • Use `calculate()` to return the results

+    ────────────────────────────────────────────────────────────────────────────────

+The functions will work with your database even if you don’t have write
+permission by creatively leveraging CTEs to create interim tables.

 ## Why do we need this package when we have lubridate?